 "All the ingredients [in black pudding] are winners, they're all healthy," Sean Kelly of Kelly’s Butcher’s in Newport, Co.
 Mayo told TodayFM.
 He also noted that the Irish delicacy has become increasingly popular among his customers in the last few years.

-For 2016, black pudding joins black beans, avocado and seaweed as foods to watch.
+For 2016, black pudding joined black beans, avocado, and seaweed as foods to watch.

 We previously highlighted Irish moss, a type of seaweed also known as carrageen, as a key Irish superfood.

 Darren Beale, of MuscleFood.com, which compiled the list, told the DailyMail, “2015 saw healthy eating reach a new level and this year we predict this trend is only going to get bigger.

 "Some of the foods have been on the up for a while like avocado oil and maca root, but others like mushrooms and black pudding have been a total surprise to us.”